ufukusubutun/Reordering_Switch/docs/trace_gen.md

 ----------

 Once you are done with either method (a) or (b) of generating the traces, we should be ready to start running some flows after setting up our environment.
+To proceed click [here](https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/exp_run.md#running-the-experiment).

 Click [here](https://github.com/ufukusubutun/Reordering_Switch#trace-generation) to go back to the main readme page.